help-me-mom/ng-mocks/README.md

 The interface between the bundler and the plugins is a plain array of functions, specified in the configuration property `karmaTypescriptConfig.bundlerOptions.transforms`, where each function is considered a transforming plugin.

-The plugin functions in the transforms array are asynchronous and adhere to the Node.js callback convention where the first argument of the callback function is an `Error` object or `undefined` and the second argument is the result.
+The plugin functions in the transforms array are asynchronous and adhere to the Node.js callback convention where the first argument of the callback function is an `Error` object or `undefined` and the following parameters contains the result.
 However, although each function is asynchronous, all functions will be called *synchronously* one by one in the order they were added to the array, and each function will be called with the result of the previous function, enabling transforms plugin chaining.

 Transforms will be executed at two points in the bundling process: right after compilation of the project Typescript files and when resolving `import` and `require` statements.
 This means each transforming function will be called for both